 In his life and career, Ken espouses the importance of continually broadening his horizons.
 “I’m always striving to improve,” he says.
 “I like learning new things and growing, whether by attending industry seminars, reading books or doing online research.
 I also make it a point to expose my kids to new things and give them opportunities to have their own experiences.”

 When asked what his future retirement might look like, Ken says he’d continue to keep a hand in his professional field.
 “I can see myself backing off a bit from the day-to-day stuff, but I don’t see myself fully retiring.
 These days, I’m doing a lot of real estate rehabs, which is really fun, so I’ll probably put more effort into that.
 Of course, I’d also like to do some more traveling.”

 Q: If you could travel anywhere in the world, where would you go?

-Q: What’s the best gift you’ve ever received?
+Q: What’s the most death-defying feat you’ve ever attempted?